 Instructions

 - Place the egg yolks into the bowl of a stand mixer with a whisk attachment fitted.
 Whip them on medium-high speed until they are very pale in color (about the color of butter).
-This should take about 5 minutes.8 Egg Yolks
+This should take about 5 minutes.8 (145 g) Egg Yolks

 - Meanwhile, heat the sugar and water in a small saucepan on medium heat and bring to a boil.
-Use a candy thermometer to track the temperature, we want it to get to exactly 240°F / 115°C.¾ cup Superfine Sugar, 5 tablespoon Water
+Use a candy thermometer to track the temperature, we want it to get to exactly 240°F / 115°C.¾ cup (150 g) Superfine Sugar, 5 tablespoon Water

 - Once the sugar syrup reaches the right temperature, turn the mixer down to low speed and carefully pour the sugar syrup into the egg yolks in a slow, steady stream.
 Be careful not to hit the sides of the bowl or the whisk as you do it.